e-zk/cpass/README.md

 _Note: cpass is a work in progress.
-Work is currently being done to rewrite most of it (checkout `-dev` branch), with support for multiple password stores and encryption.
-As such at this time cpass should be considered unstable._
+Work is currently being done to rewrite most of it, with reworked argument parsing, support for multiple password stores and encrypted password stores._ (checkout the [dev branch](https://github.com/e-zk/cpass/tree/dev)).
+_At this time cpass should be considered unstable._

 # cpass